Parent page: More about Outputs

 Adding a New Movie

-To add a new movie to, and for, the active PCB, simply click the button associated to the Movies region of the PCB 3D Movie Editor panel.
+To add a new movie to, and for, the active PCB, click the button associated to the Movies region of the PCB 3D Movie Editor panel.
 Alternatively, click to focus the region and use the Ctrl+N keyboard shortcut.
 A new entry for the m ovie will be added to the region, initially entitled

 PCB 3D Video.
 The entry will be selected, ready for you to type in a meaningful title.